DataDog/heroku-buildpack-datadog/README.md

 If you are using a Redis add-on in your Heroku application (for example, Heroku Data for Redis or Redis Enterprise Cloud), you can enable the Datadog Redis integration by setting an environment variable:

 ```
-heroku config:set ENABLE_HEROKU_REDIS=true
+heroku config:set DD_ENABLE_HEROKU_REDIS=true
 ```

 By default, this integration assumes the Redis connection URL is defined in an environment variable called `REDIS_URL` (this is the default configuration for Heroku Data for Redis and other Redis add-ons).

-If your connection URL is defined in a different environment variable, or you want to configure more than 1 Redis instance, set the `REDIS_URL_VAR` environment variable to the comma-separated variable names of your connection strings.
-For example, if you're using both Heroku Redis and Redis Enterprise Cloud, set `REDIS_URL_VAR` accordingly:
+If your connection URL is defined in a different environment variable, or you want to configure more than 1 Redis instance, set the `DD_REDIS_URL_VAR` environment variable to the comma-separated variable names of your connection strings.
+For example, if you're using both Heroku Redis and Redis Enterprise Cloud, set `DD_REDIS_URL_VAR` accordingly:

 ```
-heroku config:set REDIS_URL_VAR=REDIS_URL,REDISCLOUD_URL
+heroku config:set DD_REDIS_URL_VAR=REDIS_URL,REDISCLOUD_URL
 ```

 ### Enabling the Datadog Postgres integration